 III.
-Liberal Studies major:
+Liberal Studies with Teaching Licensure major:

-Students whose career goal is to teach elementary school major in Liberal Studies.
-Once they are admitted to the Teacher Education Program, their major is changed to Liberal Studies with Teaching Licensure.
-If a student cannot meet the requirements for entry into the Teacher Education Program, s/he completes the liberal studies major requirements for the degree.
+Students whose career goal is to teach elementary school once admitted to the Teacher Education Program, have their major changed to Liberal Studies with Teaching Licensure.

 IV.
 Interdisciplinary Studies major:

 The University has a structured interdisciplinary studies major consisting of three concentrations.
 Guidelines for developing the academic plan and policies governing the major may be found under that section heading.